Gerd Leers: Politics

 On 4 September 1990 Leers became a Member of the House of Representatives.
 He was a member of the permanent parliamentary commission for transport and water management.
 The political peak in his House of Representatives period was the Betuwe route, of which Leers was a strong proponent.
 However, he was also involved in a construction fraud scandal.

 Leers became Mayor of Maastricht on 1 February 2002 after Karl Dittrich withdrew his candidacy.
 In 2008, he stood for mayor of The Hague and of Rotterdam.
 As mayor Leers took strict measures, such as the raid on the travellers camp Vinkenslag and stopping the subsidy to the football club MVV.
-He also was against amnesty for failed asylum seekers.
+He was also a proponent for amnesty for declined asylum seekers.
 In late 2004 Leers was chosen as best mayor of the Netherlands.
 This choice came after a conflict with the civil service, after heavy criticism from Leers.